Earn your MSN while continuing to work as a nursing professional and spending less money and less time than if you were pursuing your BSN first.

 - Join a CCNE-accredited program that acts as a bridge from RN(ADN) to MSN status.

-- Enjoy one six-week course at a time, so no worrying about making a specific class between shifts or rotations.
+- Enjoy one seven-week course at a time, so no worrying about making a specific class between shifts or rotations.

 - Learn about the National League for Nursing competencies you’ll need to master to successfully pass the new Certified Nursing Educator (CNE) Exam

 - Develop lesson plans, teach courses and oversee students’ clinical practices

 - Work with a dedicated Student Success Coach who will walk beside you every step of the way.

 Nursing educators teach the next generation of RNs, BSNs and MSN students.